151st Rifle Division: Advance on Rostov

 Red Army advance, December 1942 - February 1943.
 Note path of 44th Army.

-As of December 9 the 151st was part of 44th Army and was facing the extreme left wing of 1st Panzer Army, alongside the 110th Cavalry Division.
+As of December 9, the 151st was part of 44th Army and was facing the extreme left wing of 1st Panzer Army, alongside the 110th Cavalry Division.
 As the panzers began their general withdrawal that day the two divisions took up positions screening the long right flank of the Northern Group.
-The 44th's initial objective was the recapture of Mozdok, but during December 12-16 its main forces only managed to advance 10-12km.
+The 44th's initial objective was the recapture of Mozdok, but during December 12–16 its main forces only managed to advance 10–12 km.
 During this period the 151st was back under direct command of the Northern Group of Forces.
 By December 27 the city was still in German hands, and General Maslennikov issued orders which included the following:

 151st RD, with its existing reinforcements, will attack on the morning of 29 December with the immediate mission to capture Naiko, Bogdanov, and Kirov by day's end on 2 January and subsequently reach the Bogdanov, Nadezhda, and Pervomaiskii line while protecting the shock group's right wing from the north.

-In the event these plans were shelved due to a scathing report to the STAVKA on the Northern Group's recent operations, which Maslennikov attributed the "poor quality of the troops", especially the Azerbaijanis, a conclusion which the report rejected.
+In the event these plans were shelved due to a scathing report to the STAVKA on the Northern Group's recent operations, which Maslennikov attributed to the "poor quality of the troops", especially the Azerbaijanis, a conclusion which the report rejected.
 He was ordered to transfer four divisions from 44th to 58th Army and add the 151st to the former.
 This and other regroupings postponed the planned offensive into the new year.

 On January 5, 1943, the 44th Army, which was under command of Maj.
 Gen. V. A. Khomenko, consisted of the 151st, 271st, 347th Rifle Divisions, and 416th Rifle Divisions, with assorted supporting units, and was directed to continue the pursuit of the German forces in the direction of Soldatsko-Aleksandrovskoye and Sadovoye, while also eliminating remaining garrisons east of the Kuma River and capturing Otkaznoye and Novo-Zavedenskoye by January 7.
 Maslennikov was still facing criticism for slowness and on January 8 he issued new orders to, in part, bring the 151st to a line from the Sukhopadinskii Canal to Erastov.
-The next day the division reached the Gorkaya Balka region, roughly 20km east-northeast of Soldatsko-Aleksandrovskoye and on January 10 passed through Otkaznoye, with the forward detachment reaching Svoboda.
-The right wing of the Northern Group had now reached the line ordered for it on January 5, but 2-3 days behind schedule.
+The next day the division reached the Gorkaya Balka region, roughly 20 km east-northeast of Soldatsko-Aleksandrovskoye and on January 10 passed through Otkaznoye, with the forward detachment reaching Svoboda.
+The right wing of the Northern Group had now reached the line ordered for it on January 5, but 2–3 days behind schedule.